the-cyber-boardroom/cbr-investment/docs/strategy/llms-as-a-commodity-strategy.md

-# The Cyber Boardroom: LLM as a Commodity Strategy
+# The Cyber Boardroom: "LLMs as a Commodity" Strategy

 ## Executive Summary